yatsu/jaffle/docs/apps/watchdog.rst

 WatchdogApp
 ===========

 WatchdogApp launches Watchdog handlers with given patterns and callback code blocks.
-Since Turret is initially designed to be an automation tool, WatchdogApp is regarded as the central app among other Turret apps.
+Since Jaffle is initially designed to be an automation tool, WatchdogApp is regarded as the central app among other Jaffle apps.

 Watchdog_ is a Python API library and shell utilities to monitor file system events.